robotont/robotont.github.io/html/_sources/files/setup_robot_pc.rst.txt

 Remote desktop connection
 --------------------------

-.. _remote_desktop:

-In case you want to use the robot's desktop environment, you can use your own router to connect the robot and the PC.
-The robot's on-board computer has a VNC server installed, which allows you to connect to the robot's desktop environment.
+You can use your own router to connect the robot and the PC to get them on the same network.

 You can set up the environment by following the naming conventions for the IP-address assignment to every device that connects to the router.

   .. image:: /files/pictures/naming_router.png